-The name of the process varies across Microsoft operating systems, as explained in the ASP .NET SDK; for example, under Windows Vista the name of the IIS process is w3wp.exe.

-On Windows XP, the name of the process resembles aspnet_wp.exe, although the name could reflect the version of the .NET framework that it is supporting.
+The name of the process varies across Microsoft operating systems, as explained in the ASP .NET SDK; for example, on Windows XP, the name of the process resembles aspnet\wp.exe, although the name could reflect the version of the .NET framework that it is supporting.

-There can be multiple ASP.NET processes running under XP; you must ensure that you attach to the correct version, which would be the one hosting the .NET framework version that your application runs on; check the web.config file for your web service to verify the version of .NET framework it is tied to.
+There can be multiple ASP.NET processes running under

+XP; you must ensure that you attach to the correct version, which would be the one hosting the .NET framework version that your application runs on; check the web.config file for your web service to verify the version of .NET framework it is tied to.

 The Debug window Stop button should be enabled and any breakpoints should be red, indicating they have been bound.
 You can set breakpoints at any time in the web server code.
 You can also set breakpoints in the ASP web page(s) if you imported them.